deeptho/neumodvb/README.md

 # NeumoDVB #

 NeumoDVB is a DVB Settop box and dx-program for linux.
-Its supports advanced muti-tuner cards such as the TBS-6909x and TBS-6903x.
+Its supports advanced muti-tuner cards such as the TBS-6909x, TBS-6903x and simpler cards like tbs5927.
 Some of the features include

  * spectral analysis of satellite bands
- * blindscan
+ * blindscan (TBS-6909x, TBS-6903x, tbs5927)
  * scanning muxes
  * viewing and recording programs
  * epg scanning, including SkyUk, Freesat, Movistar, Viasat Nordic